Our Verdict

 Our Analysis and Test Results

-Designed to take on the biggest appliances and tools, the EcoFlow Delta Pro's large power and battery capacity are equally impressive as its quick charge times and dialed display.
+Designed to handle household appliances and tools, the EcoFlow Delta Pro's large power and battery capacity are equally impressive as its quick charging and dialed display.

 Power Output

-This is more than enough power to get most people through a power outage, depending on what you are powering and for how long.
+This is enough power to get most people through a power outage to run household essentials.
 For example, you can run a typical fridge for over 15 hours with the EcoFlow Delta Pro.

-The Delta Pro is with AC and DC port options, including a 30A output port, barrel plugs, and an Anderson port.
-Adding to its impressive laundry list of features and different power capabilities.
-At first, it is a little overwhelming when looking at all the output and input options.
+The Delta Pro is equipped with AC and DC port options, including a 30A output port, barrel plugs, and an Anderson port.
+Adding to its impressive list of features and different power capabilities.
+At first, it can be a little overwhelming to look at all the output and input options.
 But all the most common output ports are there.

 Portability